Christian Konrad Sprengel: The secret of nature discovered in the structure and pollination of flowers

 Sprengel identified that flowers were essentially organs adapted in their structures to attract insects, which events aided in pollinating the plant.
 He observed that nectar was an attractant and that petals had markings that guided insects to the nectar.
 He also observed dichogamy, both protogyny and protandry, and pointed out that these phenomena helped prevent self-pollination.
 He also noticed self-incompatibility.
 He classified insects as generalists and specialists and identified the principle of buzz pollination in Leucojum.
 He noticed that some flowers were nectarless, especially those that were wind-pollinated.
 He also observed that some flowers such as orchids attracted insects but did not have nectar, but he did not fully understand the nature of the deception.
 He also recognized nectar theft by certain insects.

-During his lifetime, Spengel's work was somewhat neglected by his peers, who themselves did not recognize the immanent importance of his findings re the aspects of selection and evolution; but it was also in part rejected because many of his contemporaries viewed as obscene the idea that flowers had anything to do with sexual functions.
+During his lifetime, Sprengel's work was somewhat neglected by his peers, who themselves did not recognize the immanent importance of his findings re the aspects of selection and evolution; but it was also in part rejected because many of his contemporaries viewed as obscene the idea that flowers had anything to do with sexual functions.
 A. W. Henschel in Breslau (1820) wrote that Sprengel's idea gave the impression of a fairy tale to entertain a schoolboy.
 Sprengel's own Dr Heim, see above, gave the work a very favourable review, writing: the "work is a masterpiece, an original of which all of Germany can be proud".
 Georg Franz Hoffmann, the director of the botanical garden in Göttingen, noted that he himself had verified some of Sprengel's observations.
 Years later, Robert Brown introduced Sprengel's book to Charles Darwin, who lauded Sprengel and noted: "he clearly proved by innumerable observations how essential a part insects play in the fertilization of many plants.
 But he was in advance of his age."
 Darwin was impressed by Sprengel's approach; it inspired him in his own studies that led to the On the various contrivances by which British and foreign orchids are fertilised by insects, and on the good effects of intercrossing (1862), where he concluded that nature abhors perpetual self-fertilization.